communityinclusion/explorevr.org/_posts/2014-04-23-Average-time-spent-in-VR.md

 ---

 **Description:**
-A number of factors can affect the duration of time a client spends in the vocational rehabilitation process.
-The following chart highlights the the national average time (in months) that clients spent in VR agencies from 2008 to 2011.
+The following chart highlights the national average time (in months) that clients spent in VR agencies from 2008 to 2011.

 The chart presents data for all three types of VR agencies: